 Overview of Financial Statements

-The Agency's summary of net position for FY2020 and FY2019 is included in Table 1.
-The Agency's net position decreased reflecting the decrease in total assets from FY2019 to FY2020.
+The Agency's summary of net position for FY2021 and FY2020 is included in Table 1.
+The Agency's net position decreased reflecting the increase in total liabilities from FY2020 to FY2021.

 TABLE 1 - Statement of Net Position